reiryuki/Karen-AI-Assistant/README.md

 - Add "Agent Auto" / "Agent 1" / "Agent 2" to switch response between them
 - Add "Continue" to generate with history without additional promt
 - Add "User Name" to change your name
+- Add "User Personality" to describe who you are
+- Add "Previous Files" to re-upload your previous files that you uploaded
 - Fix bugs

 v1.1-R